Food Insecurity: What Causes It & How To Address It, From Experts

 "While the geographical location, areas affected by climate change, natural disaster, and soil degradation are all proponents, our Black and brown communities are disproportionately affected," BB Arrington says.

-According to one 2018 study, structural racism, or "the totality of ways in which societies foster racial discrimination, via mutually reinforcing inequitable systems," has created both social and economic disadvantages for Black and brown communities.
+According to one 2018 study, structural racism1, or "the totality of ways in which societies foster racial discrimination, via mutually reinforcing inequitable systems," has created both social and economic disadvantages for Black and brown communities.
 These disparities drive higher rates of food insecurity among racial and ethnic groups.

 "Lack of access to food has a cascading effect: malnourishment, health-related issues due to challenging eating patterns, the call for external medical/nutritional support, which is most often financially out of reach," BB explains.